Check out our calendar and join the joy!

 Pages & Petals is designed so every participating child leaves encouraged and honored.

-Each child who submits an Adventure receives:
+The first 500 children who submit an Adventure receives:

-- A FREE Mother’s Day gift to give to their adult loved one (mother or mother-figure)
+• A FREE Mother’s Day gift to give to their adult loved one (mother or mother-figure)

-- A Pages & Petals goodie bag as a thank-you for participating
+• A Pages & Petals goodie bag as a thank-you for participating

 There is no “perfect” story—only authentic ones.